Clown Phobia: Causes, Effects, And Treatments

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated March 19, 2024by BetterHelp Editorial Team
+Updated October 21, 2024by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Do you experience feelings of fear or anxiety when you see or think of a clown?
 If so, you're not alone.
-In a recent survey, 42% of Americans said they feared clowns.
+In a recent survey, 42% of Americans said they were afraid of clowns.
 The reasons for such widespread fear can vary from the painted, unfamiliar faces of clowns to their wildly exaggerated outfits.
 Understanding clown phobia, its causes, and how to receive support can be beneficial if your phobia negatively impacts any aspect of your life.

 iStock/stefanamer